 Here are some key principles when looking at our holiday calendars more realistically:

 Every Year Can Be Different

-I feel like its important to say this at the beginning.
+It’s important to say this at the beginning.
 Not every year needs to look the same.
-There may be some traditions that are super important for you and your family that will always be there.
-But maybe for this year a tradition needs to not happen.
-This does not mean it won't happen next year.
+There may be important traditions for you and your family that will always be there.
+Perhaps this year it is not realistic for a particular tradition to happen.
+This does not mean it won't return next year.
 Some holidays there are major interruptions.
 The first Christmas I had newborns, my main goal was to make sure we were fed and slept.
-I was disappointed about letting go of some of the traditions, but when I look back on those years I don't even remember what wasn't done.
-I just remember I am grateful I prioritized basic needs.
+I was disappointed about letting go of some of our traditions, but when I look back on those years, I don't remember what wasn't done.
+I remember I am grateful I prioritized basic needs.
 If you have lost a loved one this year, you will be grieving.
-And so this season may look different.
-And that's ok.
-Sometimes I think we can get this idea that if we let a tradition go one year it means it is lost forever.
+This season may look different.
+It’s ok.
+We can get this idea that if we let a tradition go one year it means it is lost forever.
 It simply is not true.
-It is ok to say for this year we can't do as much.
+It is ok to say this year we can't do as much.
 And next year may be different.

-One of the key elements I have found to scheduling during the holidays, is first identifying what the priorities are.
-Every year the priorities are different and some years they are similar.
-But the idea is to name what they are.
-If this idea is a new concept, starting might be a challenge.
-Part of the difficulty is there are really great opportunities this time of year.
-Parties that are enjoyable, people we haven't seen in awhile, fun memories to do as a family.
-There are really great things happening.
-It can be hard to say no to good things.
-If we are looking for how destress and create more white space this time of year, identifying what our priorities are can help.
-When an invitation or opportunity comes to us, we can know where it falls in the priority list.
+A key element to scheduling during the holidays is identifying priorities.
+Some holidays the priorities are different, some holidays they are similar.
+The main idea is to name your priorities.
+Part of the challenge is the amount of great opportunities this time of year.
+Parties to enjoy, people we haven't seen in a while, fun memories to do as a family.
+There are so many great experiences, it is hard to say no. If we are looking to destress and create more white space this time of year, identifying our priorities will help.
+When an invitation or opportunity comes to us, we can identify where it falls in the priority list.

-Here are some questions to help identify your priorities:
+Here are some questions to identify your priorities: